 The culinary experience in Bali is as colorful as the island itself.
 By immersing yourself in the vibrant and lush Balinese surroundings, you can quickly find the same full-bodied echo on your plate and taste buds.
 Local traditions and culture have merged together, creating flavors and experiences that will leave nobody unimpressed.
-The celebrated Balinese restaurants take advantage of the freshly available seafood, fruit, and spices.
+The celebrated restaurants in Bali take advantage of the freshly available seafood, fruit, and spices.
 For meat lovers, pork dishes simply cannot be missed.
-Here is our pick of the top 5 restaurants in Bali.
+Here is our pick of the top five restaurants in Bali.

 Merah Putih: Celebrating Indonesian Cuisine